-To represent this, Shwa writes the plain consonants with voiced letters, and the tense consonants with unvoiced letters.
+To represent this, Musa writes the plain consonants with voiced letters, and the tense consonants with unvoiced letters.
 The aspirated series is written with aspirated letters, and all three series with unvoiced letters in final position, where they're unreleased.
-When the plain consonants are devoiced in initial position, they are written with unvoiced letters, but the following vowel is low; I've shown this depressor effect as a diamond in the chart below.
-Initial nasals m n or Catch (ng) also trigger a low vowel.
+When the plain consonants are devoiced in initial position, they are written with unvoiced letters, but the following vowel is low; I've shown this depressor effect as a down arrow (⬇) in the chart below.
+Initial nasals m n or yh (the ieung, or null initial) also trigger a low vowel.
 All other vowels are written high.

-The s is an exception, since there is no aspirated s, and the plain s behaves like an aspirated letter: it doesn't lower the tone of the following vowel when initial, and it's not regularly voiced between vowels.
-For these reasons, Shwa writes it with an aspirated s, although it can be written with a voiced z when it is voiced between vowels.
+The s is an exception: the aspirated s has combined with the plain s: it doesn't lower the tone of the following vowel when initial, and it's not regularly voiced between vowels.
+So Musa writes it as aspirated s when initial (using the same letter as used for ejective s ), and as voiced z when voiced between vowels.

 Here are the consonants, shown in all three positions :